certik/scipy-2016-symengine-talk/abstract.md

 commercial) as well as examples of usage from Python (SymPy and Sage), Ruby and Julia.
 We will present a roadmap how to port SymPy on top of SymEngine.

+We will talk about why we chose C++ and what rules to follow so that the code cannot have an undefined behavior in Debug mode (thus providing similar ease of development as one is used to from Python).

+The SymEngine C++ library already has 35 contributors, 101 forks and 126 stars on GitHub, as of March 21, 2016.

 ## Conclusion

-SymEngine should fix the slowness of SymPy, while providing a familiar interface, and at the same allowing many languages to naturaly use it.
+SymEngine should fix the slowness of SymPy, while providing a familiar interface, and at the same allowing many languages to naturaly use it, thus creating a common platform/tool that many projects (like SymPy, Sage, ...) can use as their main symbolic engine and all contribute back to it.

 ## Resources